 Adopters can be employed, have their own business, or be unemployed.
-You will need to demonstrate that you are financially stable enough to provide for a child.
+Adopter's will need to be able to give sufficient time to the assessment process, the family finding process after approval, and to be able to take time off work for introductions and allowing a child to settle in.
+It is preferred that the main adopter is able to take at least one year off work to focus on building a relationship with their adopted child.
+You do not need to be financially well off to adopt and may be in receipt of benefits, however you will need to demonstrate that you are financially stable enough to provide for a child.
 Therefore, as part of the adoption assessment a financial assessment is undertaken.
-Adoption applicants may have debts; these will be discussed as part of the financial assessment.
+Adoption applicants may have debts, these will be discussed as part of the financial assessment.
 A social worker will need to be assured the debt is manageable as you increase your household outgoings by taking on the financial implications of caring for a child.
 The financial assessment will include checking bank statements and checking if you have had any County Court Judgements.
 You may be entitled to Adoption Leave - similar to maternity leave.
 For Government advice on this, see Adoption Pay and Leave.